mockingjay-io/react-display-name-plugin/README.md

 ## Overview

-**webpack-react-component-name** is a Webpack plugin that makes your custom React components visible within React Dev Tools and other tools that rely on the displayName parameter.
+**webpack-react-component-name** is a build plugin for both Webpack and Vite that makes your custom React components visible within React Dev Tools and other tools that rely on the displayName parameter.

-_Note: This branch contains the version of this plugin that is compatible with Webpack 5.
+_Note: This branch contains the version of this plugin that is compatible with Webpack 5 and Vite 2+.
 For support for Webpack 4, see 0.x [branch/version](https://github.com/mockingjay-io/webpack-react-component-name/tree/0.x.) of this plugin_

 Normally React component names are minified during compilation.
-This plugin makes these component names available in production bundles by hooking into Webpack's compilation process, traversing the AST looking for React component definitions, and updating the emitted source code to populate the [displayName](https://reactjs.org/docs/react-component.html#displayname) property.
+This plugin makes these component names available in production bundles by hooking into your build tool's compilation process, traversing the AST looking for React component definitions, and updating the emitted source code to populate the [displayName](https://reactjs.org/docs/react-component.html#displayname) property.
 This is the property that, when populated, is used by the React Dev